pinot-contrib/pinot-docs/basics/data-import/upsert.md

 ### Upsert mode

 For append-only tables, the upsert mode defaults to `NONE`.
 To enable the upsert, set the `mode` to `FULL` for the full update.
-In future, Pinot plans to add the partial update support.
+In the future, Pinot plans to add the partial update support.
 For example:

 {% code title="upsert mode" %}
 ```javascript